mattyschell/howdoipostgis/README.md

 | Database Port | 5432 |
 | Database Superuser | postgres |

-Add the /bin directory (ex C:\Program Files\PostgreSQL\16\bin) of the installation to your PATH variable.
+Add the \bin directory (ex C:\Program Files\PostgreSQL\16\bin) of the installation to your PATH environment variable.
+Go to Windows - Settings - "Edit Environment Variables For Your Account."

 If all goes well the psql program should connect to our local default database and postgres user.

-Verification using psql.exe from Mingw:
+Here is verification using psql.exe from a [Git Bash](https://git-scm.com/downloads) shell.
+A windows command prompt should work too.

 ```
 $ export PGSSLMODE=allow